Smart meter data via API in Austria

 Building your own EDA integration is feasible, but it is a project in its own right.
 Registration as a market participant, a dedicated communication endpoint with licensed specialist software, consent management per metering point, parsing and transforming the XML messages, quality monitoring of the readings, efficient time-series storage, and several delivery channels each with their own error handling.
 On top of that come the biannual protocol updates from the EDA network that you have to keep up with.

-In practice, building it takes several months, after which ongoing maintenance begins.
+Ongoing maintenance continues after launch.
 For businesses whose core product is not EDA infrastructure, that effort quickly outweighs the benefit.
 How energiedaten.at takes on this task for software products and for energy service providers is described on the pages for developers and energy service providers.

 Frequently asked questions